johnae/eye3/README.md

 So that is what you want to do in your i3 config to use this as the bar scheduler.
 If you're curious about how to go about writing a config file, have a look at the example_config included in the repo.

+A slightly similar project, especially similar in it's small memory/cpu footprint would be [i3blocks](https://github.com/vivien/i3blocks).
+This project was actually started as a fun thing for me to do but I also wanted less shelling out by building in a scripting language.
+At least it should be possible to lower the cpu footprint by using eye3 as opposed to i3blocks but... honestly - it's mostly a fun thing for me to do atm and i3blocks is also a very good i3 bar scheduler.

 Again - I've thrown this together pretty quickly and it's very rough all over atm.